njankowski/dftools/README.md

 `python fmetool.py "sprites/*.fme"`

-*Converts all FME files in the sprites directory to "filename.png" using default palette SECBASE."*
+*Converts all FME files in the sprites directory to "filename.png" using default palette SECBASE.*

 *Writes converted files into the same directory."*